FlipTheEgg/eurorack/HelloWorld/README.md

  ## How did I  do it?

 I wanted to start out simple, so I chose a schematic i *completely* understood: a simple mixer with a volume control.
+The challenge with this project wasn't circuit design, but rather learning KiCad and designing to the specifications of Eurorack.
 My goal over time is to simultaneously design more sophisticated PCBs, and learn about more advanced circuits as I go.

 ## What did I learn?